 Educational background

-The Yellow Belt certification serves as an optimal starting point for individuals pursuing disciplines within the humanities realm such as English, Art, Music, and Journalism.
-This credential primarily delves into conceptual aspects akin to the Lean Belt principles, exploring the fundamental aspects of ‘where,’ ‘when,’ ‘why,’ and ‘how.’
-The application of these concepts often involves statistical data, a domain that extends further into the purview of the Green Belt and subsequent levels.
+The Yellow Belt certification is ideal for humanities disciplines like English, Art, Music, and Journalism as a starting point.
+This credential focuses on conceptual aspects similar to Lean Belt principles, covering ‘where,’ ‘when,’ ‘why,’ and ‘how.’
+It applies these concepts with statistical data, which is central to the Green Belt and beyond.
 Enrolling in the Yellow Belt course provides an excellent foundational entry into this subject matter.

-Conversely, the Green Belt certification is tailored for graduates in Liberal Arts disciplines with backgrounds in Social Sciences, Economics, and Natural Sciences.
-Given their exposure to mathematical and statistical frameworks, grasping the core statistical concepts covered by the Green Belt tends to be more approachable for them.
+The Green Belt certification is for liberal arts graduates with backgrounds in social sciences, economics, and natural sciences.
+Their exposure to mathematical and statistical frameworks makes it easier for them to grasp the core statistical concepts covered by the Green Belt.

 A prerequisite for transitioning directly to the Green Belt involves a robust comprehension of Statistics and Mathematics.
-Engineers possessing a strong quantitative aptitude typically navigate the Green Belt curriculum without difficulty and may even contemplate pursuing the Black Belt, especially those demonstrating exceptional prowess in statistics.
+Engineers with a strong quantitative aptitude generally find the Green Belt curriculum manageable.
+Some may even consider pursuing the Black Belt, particularly those who excel in statistics.

 Individuals with a business education should consider directly pursuing the Green Belt certification.
 While Marketing and Management majors might opt to commence their journey with the Yellow Belt, the choice primarily hinges on their comfort level with statistical concepts.